Nate Sestina: Professional career

+Long Island Nets (2021)

 On July 30, 2020, Sestina signed his first professional contract with Kyiv-Basket of the Ukrainian SuperLeague.
 On October 13, he signed with Nizhny Novgorod of the VTB United League.
 However, with the season being cancelled, Sestina was released on November 3, before playing an official game for the team.

 After going undrafted in the 2020 NBA draft, Sestina signed an Exhibit 10 contract for with the Brooklyn Nets on December 1, 2020.
 He was waived by the Nets on December 11.
 He was added to the roster of the Nets' NBA G League affiliate, the Long Island Nets.

+Hapoel Holon (2021)

 On March 15, 2021, he signed with Hapoel Holon of the Israeli Basketball Premier League.

+Merkezefendi (2021–2022)

 On July 8, 2021, he signed with Merkezefendi Belediyesi Denizli Basket of the Turkish Basketbol Süper Ligi (BSL).

+Türk Telekom (2022–2023)

 On June 22, 2022, Sestina signed with Türk Telekom of the Turkish BSL.
 On June 21, 2023, he mutually parted ways with the club.

+Fenerbahçe (2023–2024)

 On July 14, 2023, Sestina signed a two-year (1+1) deal with Turkish powerhouse Fenerbahçe.

+Valencia Basket (2024–2025)

 On June 18, 2024, he signed with Valencia of the Spanish Liga ACB.

+Olimpia Milano (2025–2026)

 On October 20, 2025, he signed with Olimpia Milano of the Lega Basket Serie A (LBA).

+ASVEL (2026–present)

+On August 12, 2026, Sestina signed a one-year contract with LDLC ASVEL of the French LNB Élite and the EuroLeague.